PlatinX Hits Self Reported Market Cap of $188.35 Million (PTX)

-PlatinX (PTX) traded 1.8% lower against the dollar during the twenty-four hour period ending at 10:00 AM E.T. on August 14th.
-PlatinX has a total market cap of $188.35 million and $8,171.52 worth of PlatinX was traded on exchanges in the last day.
-In the last seven days, PlatinX has traded 15.4% lower against the dollar.
-One PlatinX token can now be purchased for about $0.0057 or 0.00000019 BTC on popular exchanges.
+PlatinX (PTX) traded up 5.2% against the US dollar during the twenty-four hour period ending at 10:00 AM ET on August 15th.
+One PlatinX token can currently be bought for $0.0060 or 0.00000020 BTC on exchanges.
+PlatinX has a market cap of $188.35 million and approximately $149.46 worth of PlatinX was traded on exchanges in the last day.
+Over the last seven days, PlatinX has traded down 4.8% against the US dollar.

 - Zoo Token (ZOOT) traded down 2.2% against the dollar and now trades at $0.0652 or 0.00000239 BTC.